jjaswanson4/cmf-mes-openshift/README.md

 The easiest option would be if Openshift Data Foundations are installed with the RWX storage class cephfs available.
 Make sure that is setup in the values.yml file.

-For Single Node Openshift where only the LVM storage is available, manually create the storag
+For Single Node Openshift where only the LVM storage is available, manually create the storage volumes in order to be able to support RWX modes that are required by several of the Critical Manufacturing containers.